-10.a) As a result of the assessment and consult there will need to be any changes made to the 10.b) As a result of this assessment and consultation, does the school need to commission specific research on this issue or carry out monitoring/data collection?
-11. Have you set up a monitoring/evaluation/re check the successful implementation of the pol change?
-If yes please provide details below. - Yes No Signed: Da ate:
+10.a) As a result of the assessment and consult there will need to be any changes made to the • - 10.b) As a result of this assessment and cor specific research on this issue or carry out mor eed to commission 11.
+Have you set up a monitoring/evaluation/check the successful implementation of the pochange?
+If yes please provide details below. - Yes No Signed: [ Date: